-This blog is mainly as an encouragement for those who stammer.
+This blog is mainly as an encouragement to those who stammer.

 I have stammered from as far back as I can remember.
-I would be laughed at at school and my cousin once, when we were kids, called me a stammering monkey.
+I have been laughed at at school and my cousin once, when we were kids, called me a stammering monkey.
 (In return, I did call him a fatty!).
 Stammering controlled so much of my life that during my school days, I could go to school and not speak one word to anyone for a whole week.
 Not one word.
-It was easier and less painful to be quiet than to say something and have people laugh at you.
+It was easier and less painful to be quiet than to struggle to say something.
 You could never tell a joke because you always messed up the punchline.
 You could never tell a story because people stopped listening to the story as they were trying to either not laugh at you or pretend to ignore the elephant in the room.
-So you came off as this is an extremely serious, un-fun person and subsequently, was never invited for anything and lost most social contact.
+So you came off as an extremely serious, un-fun person and subsequently, was never invited for anything and lost most social contact.
 And slowly, for me, the fear of stuttering paralyzed my entire outlook.

 25 years later – I have received one Doctorate and a Master's in India, and three Doctorates in the US in three different areas – dentistry, medicine, theology.
 Education in India is dependent on your score – nothing else.
-But in the US personality has such a high value in addition to your score, numerous interviews are meant to screen out people like me that remained at the social fringes – never mind that my stammering forced me to those fringes.
-I have a sermon podcast that so far has reached 42 countries.
-I have a radio broadcast that reaches more than 65 countries every weekend.
+But in the US, personality has such a high value in addition to your score that interviews are done to screen out people like me that remained at the social fringes – never mind that my stammering forced me to those fringes.
+For several years now, Baltimore Magazine has listed me as a top Maxillofacial Surgeon in Maryland.
+In addition, I have a sermon podcast that so far been downloaded in 42 countries and a radio broadcast that reaches more than 65 countries every weekend.

 I look back many times and wonder how on earth all this came about.
+How did this stammerer get anywhere?
 Am I trying to brag?
-Of course.
+Of course!
 I AM trying to brag.
 But not about me, but about the Lord Jesus who ‘is able to do far more abundantly beyond all that we ask or think, according to the power that works within us, to Him be the glory’.
 (Ephesians 3:20-21)

 There is no cure for stammering.
 The only way to “solve” stammering is by learning how to deal with it.
 Nevertheless, thankfully, at the end of earthly time, the problem of the stammering monkey will be completely rectified: ‘The fearful heart will know and understand, and the stammering tongue will be fluent and clear’.
 (Isaiah 32:4)